konnodonnoi/konnodonnoi/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... shat
 - 📫 How to reach me: sheyyyyyttyt
-- 😄 Pronouns: shat
+- 😄 Pronouns:
-- ⚡ Fun fact: shattingxnaiakksxox
+- ⚡ Fun fact: bhopal
 -->